blobotic/notes_public/european_history/2_renaissance.md

 	- conception and presentation were new: introduction of the mathematics of perspective
 	- to tell a story
 	- became less symbolic and more a portrayal of concrete realities, with distinct individuals and expressions (increased focus on human subjects)
-- while the main tone of the arts in Renaissance Italy was to take satisfaction in beauty and to present the world as desirable, clear-cut, lucid, and finite, many Florentines were troubled by the wordliness and paganism that had grown, leading to a movement for religious reforms
+- while the main tone of the arts in Renaissance Italy was to take satisfaction in beauty and to present the world as desirable, clear-cut, lucid, and finite, many Florentines were troubled by the worldliness and paganism that had grown, leading to a movement for religious reforms
 	- led by priest Savanarola, who was tried and burned at the stake in 1498

 ### Humanism: The Birth of "Literature"